 I’m all about finding ways to organize my home for free by repurposing items I already have.

 Ready to take control of all those hair accessories around the house?
-Here are five simple hair accessory organization ideas you can use right now.
+Here are five simple hair accessory organization ideas you can use right now to free up space on your bathroom counters.

 1. Organize Hair Clips With a Memo Board